 I. Introduction to Personal Foresight

 This chapter is about personal foresight, the ways we can use foresight to improve ourselves, our relationships, and our families.
 Personal foresight is the first of the four main foresight practice domains, and the bedrock of all the foresight work we do.
-Most essentially, it is about becoming a self-aware, pragmatic, proactive, empathetic, intelligently optimistic, and happy self-leader.
+It is about becoming a self-aware, pragmatic, proactive, moral, empathetic, intelligently optimistic, and happy self-leader.
 Self-leadership starts with self-understanding, but it also involves finding places worth going, making smart decisions along the way, and using all of the Eight Skills as well as you can.
 We’ll just scratch the surface of this vast topic in this version of the Guide, but hopefully you’ll find it a good start.

 Personal foresight is in many ways the greatest journey each of us takes in our lives, as it makes us so much better at self-understanding, self-control, and self-actualization.
 When we do it well we, our partners, our families, and our colleagues can find and achieve inspiring visions and outcomes for our own lives, and leave a legacy for all to admire.